ChrisWhealy/edge-cdn-store/docs/explanation.md

    Pingora does not appear offer a built-in mechanism for object promotion, so one would have to be designed.

-2. In order to reduce potential response latency, it might be worth considering whether the extra workload of a hedged lookup is acceptable
+2. In order to reduce potential response latency, it might be worth considering whether the extra workload of a hedged lookup is acceptable.

    In other words, we set an arbitrary response time within which the primary cache should respond.
    If that threshold is exceeded, then we pre-emptively request the object from the secondary cache and then use the object from whichever cache answers first.

+   ***CAVEAT:***<br>
+   If badly configured, the "primary cache response time" could have a negative impact on cache performance; therefore it would need to be monitored an tuned carefully.
+   Consequently, such a value should not be implemented without there being a corresponding ability to make dynamic adjustments that value.

 ## Metrics at Startup